Marine Insurance

 Partial loss caused due to insured peril

 During the voyage, when parts of the cargo are damaged due to seawater, it was seen as a particular average loss.
-Hence, the person getting affected directly due to damage to the said cargo bears the losses.
+Hence, specific person getting affected directly due to damage to the said cargo bears the losses.

-The particular average loss with regard to cargo may happen due to a lowering of the value of the cargo due to some factors during the voyage.
-Also, damages caused only to a part of the ship are a particular average loss with regards to the ship (hull or machinery).
+Also, partial damage caused to the ship are a particular average loss with regards to the ship (hull or machinery).
 There should not be a total loss of the ship.

 Claim amount paid by the insurance company

-The amount the insurance company has to pay in order to indemnify the policyholder as per the particular average clause depends on the cargo insurance premium amount paid.
+Under this clause, amount an insurance company has to pay to indemnify policy-holder depends on the cargo insurance premium.
 Usually, the insurer has to pay for the loss for which the policyholder pays the premium.
-It is necessary to note that the amount that the insurance company has to pay is not dependent on the market price, which the goods might fetch when they reach the port of destination or arrival.

 Case:1